-For those children identified as making less than expected progress the class teacher will arrange a meeting with parents/carers to discuss the child's progress and put in place extra provision to support the child's needs.
-Examples of extra provision we put in place to enable the pupil to make expected progress are interventions such as:
+For those children identified as making less than expected progress, the class teacher will arrange a meeting with parents/carers to discuss the child's progress and put in place extra provision to support the child's needs.
+Examples of the extra provision put in place to enable the pupil to make expected progress are:

+- Precision Teaching

 - On Track Maths

-- Precision Teaching

 - On Track Reading

+- Speech and Language groups

-- Speech and Language group and 1:1 intervention
+- Speech and Language 1:1

-- Social Skills
+- Social Skills (TALKABOUT and Communication Circles)

+- Social, emotional and mental health intervention such as Drawing and Talking and ELSA

 - Sensory Circuits

 - FIZZY

 - CLEVERHANDS

 - NLP spelling

 - Paired Reading

+- Little Wandle small group and 1:1 support

+- Attention Bucket

+- Zones Of Regulation

-(A more detailed list will be published on our Whole School Provision Map)
+(A more detailed list is available on our Whole School Provision Map)

 Targets for each child will be set and reviewed to see if the extra provision has made an impact.
-If the child does not make the progress expected, despite high quality inclusive teaching and targeted teaching focussing on areas of difficulty, further assessments will be used to determine the cause of the learning difficulty and appropriate provision will be determined (such assessments include;

-Speech and Language Link, Boxall Profile, Salford Reading Test, RAPID/LUCID screening).
+If the child does not make the progress expected, despite high quality teaching and targeted teaching focussing on areas of difficulty, further assessments will be used to determine the cause of the barrier to learning and appropriate provision will be determined (such assessments include; Speech and Language Link, Boxall Profile, Salford Reading Test, RAPID/LUCID/CoPS screening).
 This will be done in consultation with the parents/carers.

-The school cannot offer diagnoses - however, the school can make referrals to outside agencies - but this will need parental or carers consent.
-For higher levels of need the school is able to draw on more specialised assessments from external agencies and professionals, such as Educational Psychologist, Speech and Language Therapist, Integrated Therapy Team, paediatrician or other suitably qualified health professional.
+The school cannot offer diagnoses - however, the school can make referrals to outside agencies - but this will need parental or carer's consent.
+For higher levels of need the school is able to draw on more specialised assessments from external agencies and professionals, such as an Educational Psychologist, Speech and Language Therapist, paediatrician or other suitably qualified health professional.

-Garlinge Primary School and Nursery take all parental concerns about their child seriously and investigate them appropriately.
-These concerns will be recorded and compared to the schools own assessment and information on how their child is developing.
-Generally, the concern can be addressed in partnership with the parents and quality first inclusive teaching and no further action is required.
-If the child requires specialised SEND support that is additional and above what the school usually provides, the child may be placed on the SEND Register.
-When this happens, the school will take action to remove barriers to learning and put effective SEND provision in place.
-If the child's needs cannot be met with universal or targeted support a personalised plan (SEN support) will be put in place and this will follow a four part cycle; assess, plan, do and review (termly).
+Garlinge Primary School and Nursery takes all parental or carer concerns about their child seriously and investigates them appropriately.
+Generally, the concern can be addressed in partnership with the parents and quality first teaching and no further action is required.
+If the child requires specialised SEND support that is additional to and above what the school usually provides, the child may be placed on the SEND Register.
+When this happens, the school will take further action to remove barriers to learning and put effective SEND provision in place.
+If the child's needs cannot be met with universal or targeted support a provision plan (SEND support) will be put in place and this will follow a four-part cycle; assess, plan, do and review (termly).
 This is also the same when a child has a provision plan attached to an Education, Health and Care Plan (EHCP).